DanDo385/blog-with-comment-app/_posts/cost-of-moving-money.md

 ---
-title: "Do You Know the Cost of Moving Currencies Across Borders?"
+title: "The Cost of Moving Currencies Abroad"
-excerpt: "Rich Get Richer and the Poor Get Screwed Even When it Comes to Transferring Money Across Borders"
+excerpt: "An excellent way to begin your journey learning Solidity..."
-date: "2024-02-29"
+date: "2024-03-01"
 ---
 Drawing from my experience as an execution trader at a prominent hedge fund, I observed firsthand the dynamics of forex spreads.
 For major currency pairs like USD/JPY, spreads were impressively tight, often less than a pip.
 To put this into perspective, a one-pip spread, say between USD/JPY at 150.00 and 150.01, translates to a mere 0.007% difference.
 However, as we venture into more exotic territories—like the Russian Ruble (USD/RUB), Polish Złoty (USD/PLN), and Mexican Peso (USD/MXN)—the spreads widen significantly, ranging from 0.5% to 0.9%.
 This uptick is primarily due to the inherent risks and lower liquidity of these currencies.

 Contrast this with the retail investor's plight, who often faces a staggering 3% spread even on transactions involving the world's most traded currencies.
 This disparity not only underscores the banks' hefty profit margins but also hints at the systemic significance of these financial giants—any failure could potentially send shockwaves through the economy.